tucomel/youtube-dl-ios/README.md

 > [youtube-dl][youtube-dl] for iOS, with [Pythonista][pythonista] and
 [Shortcuts][shortcuts]

-A video (or its audio track) is downloaded by sharing it to a shortcut
+Download a video (or its audio track) by sharing it to a shortcut

 The shortcut calls a helper script run within Pythonista.
 This script passes the URL to youtube-dl to do the actual download.
-After the downloads completes, the file is opened in a share sheet where it may be copied to any app, such as VLC.
+After the download completes, the file is opened in a share sheet where it may be copied to any app, such as VLC.

 ## Install